Destinations, Food, Netherlands, Restaurant Roundups and Reviews, Travel

 The Avocado Show

 It should surprise absolutely no one that stylish Amsterdam creates hip and stylish restaurants.
-Vegan Junk Food Bar is a fully plant-based junk food restaurant with three locations in Amsterdam (we visited the West location, but after reviewing their menu, it looks like the location with most options is the De Pijp restaurant).
+Vegan Junk Food Bar is a fully plant-based junk food restaurant with three locations in Amsterdam (we visited the West location, but after reviewing their menu, it looks like the location with the most options is the De Pijp restaurant).
 While not traditional Dutch food, the veggie burgers and fries were hearty and filling, and veggies and meat-eaters alike will find something to love here.

 As for decidedly not plant-based food establishments, Cannibale Royale takes the (beef) cake.
 Dinner is typically served within a pretty narrow timeframe in the Netherlands, and I discovered Cannibale Royale after missing that window by a few hours one evening.
 Thankfully the Handboogstraat location serves burgers and bar bites into the wee hours of the morning – the perfect meal for soaking up an evening spent bar-hopping if that’s your thing.